Information about you and the care you receive is shared, in a secure system, by healthcare staff to support your treatment and care.

 What personal data are being collected?

 NHS Digital will collect data at the level of the individual patient (that is: record level data).
 This will involve a separate row of data being returned for each individual patient.
 NHS Digital will collect personal data in the form of patients' NHS Numbers.
 No other personal data items, such as Name, Address, Postcode or Date of Birth, will be collected.
-Similarly, no sensitive data items, such as Ethnicity, Sexual Orientation or Physical or Mental Health Conditions, will be collected.
+NHS Digital will collect Ethnicity data.
+Similarly, no sensitive data items, such as Sexual Orientation or Physical or Mental Health Conditions, will be collected.

 NHS Digital will also collect other data to facilitate this data collection.
 This will comprise the individual GP assigned to each patient and whether or not each patient meets the criteria for each of the given metrics.
 No other data will be collected.